-The gcp:dataplex/assetIamPolicy:AssetIamPolicy resource, part of the Pulumi GCP provider, manages IAM policies for Dataplex assets, controlling who can access and operate on data lake resources.
-This guide focuses on three approaches: authoritative policy replacement (AssetIamPolicy), role-level member binding (AssetIamBinding), and incremental member addition (AssetIamMember).
+The gcp:dataplex/assetIamPolicy:AssetIamPolicy resource, part of the Pulumi GCP provider, manages IAM permissions for Dataplex assets using three distinct approaches: authoritative policy replacement (AssetIamPolicy), role-level binding (AssetIamBinding), and incremental member addition (AssetIamMember).
+This guide focuses on three capabilities: replacing entire policies, binding roles to member lists, and adding individual members.

-These resources reference existing Dataplex assets by their hierarchical identifiers (project, location, lake, zone, asset name).
+All three resources reference existing Dataplex assets via project, location, lake, dataplexZone, and asset identifiers.
 The examples are intentionally small.
-Combine them with your own Dataplex infrastructure and organizational IAM policies.
+Combine them with your own Dataplex infrastructure and IAM policies.

 Replace the entire IAM policy for an asset